-You’re going to fall hard for this spicy and hearty homemade beef chili.
-This chili recipe is not only simple, but is flavorful and filled with ground beef, tomatoes, beans, spices and all the toppings making it an award winning chili recipe.
+You’re going to fall hard for this spicy, hearty homemade beef chili.
+This Best Chili Recipe is not only simple, but delicious!!

 Favorite Homemade Chili

-I love the spice, the flavor, the beans, the big chunks of meat, and pretty much everything else about this chili recipe.
-It is so delicious, and I know you will love it too when you make this recipe (for our favorite White Chicken Chili GO HERE)!
+I love the spice, the flavor, the beans, the big chunks of meat, and pretty much everything else about this homemade Chili Recipe.
+For another fav, try our our favorite White Chicken Chili!

 How to Make beef Chili